influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 - `set`: set (add or update) one or more labels on a node
 - `delete`: delete one or more labels from a node

-Required options are when operating on labels:
+Required options when operating on labels:

 - `nodeid`: the node ID number to add/remove labels to (you can find this using `influxd-ctl show`)
 - `labels`: labels, given as JSON key-value pairs